adamchenwei/angular-easyfb-webpack-ready/README.md

 A webpack ready version of the angular-easyfb

 # Usage
-ensure angular and webpack are properly setup in your environment.
+ensure angular and webpack are properly setup in your environment (use one of the webpack angular 1 boilerplate floating everywhere in the github).
 Then simple `clone` this report into your source and BOOM!
 Its ready to use!

 # Example